 There were more tales where Aengus played more vital roles, including the tale of The Dream of Aengus.
-It is a tale of pure love; this tale is one of the most romantic legends in the Celtic mythology.
+It is a tale of pure love; this tale is one of the most romantic legends in Celtic mythology.
 Aengus was also a guardian of Diarmuid and Grainne.
-According to the Irish mythology, the two of them were once running from Finn McCool and his men.
+According to Irish mythology, the two of them were once running from Finn McCool and his men.
 They bumped into Aengus on their way.
 He then gave them the advice to take a specific path along their journey.
 Aengus was very generous with them; he offered his protective cloak along with his sword.

 The Dream of Aengus

 Apparently, this tale was all about Aengus and searching for his love.
 In this legend, Aengus had a dream about a woman whom he fell in love with.
 He wanted to find her, so he asked, the Dagda, king of the Tuatha de Danann, and Boann, for help.

 The Dagda wanted to help his son; however, he would not be able to do it all on his own.
 Thus, he asked Bodb Dearg for help; he asked him to search for the woman.
 Bodb spent a whole year doing his researches until he claimed that he had gotten to the place of the girl.
 She resided by the Lake of the Dragons Mouth; however, she was not the only one who lived there.
 Her name was Caer and she was a swan.
 Along with her, there were one hundred and fifty other maiden swans.
 Each pair was tied with gold chains.